tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 This package generates ksql queries from your .NET C# linq queries.
 You can filter, project, limit etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/)
+It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the Rest API.

 ```
 Install-Package Kafka.DotNet.ksqlDB